MFM Presents… Brief Recess

 I don't know the neighborhoods in LA that well.

-No, I think that's right.
 I think we could open like a whole like booth at a state fair of us just like based on people's voices guessing what they look like.
 So maybe submit a question and we'll guess what you look like.

-Anyway, I feel like there's so much in the news about Trump trying to pardon P.
+Anyway.
+I feel like there's so much in the news about Trump trying to pardon P.

 Diddy or Ghylaine Maxwell.

-We can't, not the Diddy shout out.
+Not the Diddy shout out.
 Not again.

 No.

 I had an aunt whose, that was her name.
+She did?
 Yeah, and that's not how you say it.

 How do you say it?
-Ghislaine.
+Zhislen.

 Haitians all over are like Ghelane.
+Ghalain.

 Ghelane.

-Ghulain.
-Ghulane is such like a clunky,
+Ghelane is such like a clunky,

 flat-foot stomp in the street.
-It's
+It's just Ghulan.

-but go ahead.
+But go ahead.
 Sorry.

 Go ahead.